nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 inline: false
 ---

-<h2 style="color: green">Oct—Dec 2022</h2> A paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/EMNLP22.pdf"> On the Transformation of Latent Space in Fine-Tuned NLP Models </a> has been accepted to appear at the EMNLP 2022.
+<h2 style="color: green">Oct—Dec 2022</h2> We developed an analysis platform for annotating deep NLP models.
+A demo paper titled "ConceptX: A Framework for Latent Concept Analysis" has been accepted to appear at the AAAI 2023.

 A paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/BlackBox22.pdf"> Post-hoc analysis of Arabic transformer models </a> has been accepted to appear at the workshop on Black-box NLP.

+A demo paper related to NatiQ, has also been accepted at WANLP.
+Please check out the <a href="https://alt.qcri.org/~ndurrani/pubs/NatiQ.pdf"> pre-print version </a>.

 We have added new male and famale voice to <a href="https://tts.qcri.org/"> NatiQ. </a> The female voice (Abeer) is neutral MSA, whereas the male voice (Hamza-Shami) speaks in Levantine dialect.
 Please checkout our <a href="https://tts.qcri.org/"> demo. </a>

-A demo paper related to NatiQ, has also been accepted at WANLP.
-Please check out the <a href="https://alt.qcri.org/~ndurrani/pubs/NatiQ.pdf"> pre-print version </a>.
+A paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/EMNLP22.pdf"> On the Transformation of Latent Space in Fine-Tuned NLP Models </a> has been accepted to appear at the EMNLP 2022.

 <h2 style="color: green">May—Sept 2022</h2>